portalpayments/portalwallet/README.md

 # Development

+Portal uses current generation web tech.

+ - The frontend is built using **Svelte** and **TypeScript**.
+See `src`.

+ - The backend is the Solana blockchain.

+ - Frontend components (`.svelte`) files are for display purposes only - most of the data is processed on the 'backend for the frontend' stored in the `/src/backend` directory.
+The files in the `src/backend` directory do not involve the browser UI (DOM) at all, but are rather pure TypeScript, that can be iterated and tested on without using a browser.

+ - Data is stored in **Svelte stores**, see `stores.ts`, where it can be accessed directly from any component that needs them without having to pass properties around.
+The Svelte store is the source of truth.

+ - A serviceworker is used for caching when running as a browser extension.
+This allows Portal to now have to fetch transaction information, account information etc from Solana each time the extension is clicked.
+Functions in the **store** will often check the serviceworker for cached data - if there's nothing in the cache, we'l ask Solana.
+Service workers in modern Chrome extensions don't actually run persistently - they're shut down after a little while.
+So the service worker often saves things to local storage, using the popular `LocalForage` library.
+Since service workers aren't persistent, it may be better to move saving data into the `stores.ts` and thus remove sending messages between the service worker and store at the expense of multithreading - we'll have to see!

 See [coding guidelines](CODING_GUIDELINES.md).

 Also note re: service workers - we currently don't use vite, https://crxjs.dev/ seems to be the best way to build service workers with vite, but has issues https://github.com/crxjs/chrome-extension-tools/issues/617